Itâs really interesting to see how your work has evolved, and youâve created a boat! And a city!

 22/03/2020

 So, something like this?
-I zoomed out and removed the branches that enclosed the sky above the house, to make it less associated with something frightening.
-And of course, I've added trees behind the house and in the distance to make it clear that they are arriving in a clearing ^^
+I zoomed out and removed the branches that were closing off the sky above the house, so that it is less associated with something unsettling.
+And, of course, I added the trees behind the house and in the distance to show that they are arriving in a clearing ^^

 Dans ce cas, on est sur un pur problÚme de composition.
 Encore une fois, les référence c'est la vie, n'hésite pas à chercher des photos qui peuvent correspondre à ce que tu voudrais faire, ça peut t'inspirer ;p